Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/Sim-Diasca-installation-guide-base-english.rst

 ..
 Note::

-  The libncurses development files (ex: the ``libncurses5-dev`` package, for Debian-based distributions) are needed to build Erlang.
+  The libncurses development files (e.g. the ``libncurses5-dev`` package, for Debian-based distributions) are needed to build Erlang.

   Similarly, the OpenSSL development files (i.e. the ``openssl`` and ``libssl-dev`` packages, for Debian-based distributions) are needed for the ``crypto`` Erlang module to be available, as we prefer to rely on better-quality random generation (in the future we may use *Tiny Mersenne Twister* - ``TinyMT``, or a library dedicated to stochastic management).